nabla27/System.bash/README.md

 ## Requirement

 The shell must be bash.
-And you need to install some packages. <br>
+And you need to install some packages (You can use other than some functions without it). <br>
 *Ubuntu 20.04.2 LTS* <br>
 - zip command for trash box. `sudo apt install zip unzip` <br>
 - xdg command to open file. `sudo apt install zdg-utils` <br>